kolocoder/codepath-rework-ios/BioBuilder/README.md

 Describe any challenges encountered while building the app.

 There were no challenges in building the app for the required features.
-I had wanted to more functionalities for the BioBuilder App, but couldn't achieve them because they are advanced features.
+I had wanted to add more functionalities for the BioBuilder App, but couldn't achieve them because they are advanced features.
 Hopefully, when I start the class, I would be able to learn how to integrate those features.

 ## License